NetworkGradeLinux/mion-docs/README.md

 ## Structure/Directory layout

-General documentation can be found under `docs/`, except for `index.md`, which is in the top directory.
-Also in the top directory is this README and the license file.
+General documentation can be found under `docs/`.

 You can find the documentation style guide, mion-docs meeting minutes, our git workflow, and other materials related to mion development in our